 - Know the correct SIM card size for your phone

-If you have a very old phone, you may also want to check supported network frequency band.
+If you have a very old phone, you may also want to check the supported network frequency band.

 Phone & Internet Providers in Mexico